 1. Accessible Counters or signage with alternate location for accessible writing surface.
-Study underway to find an equitable solution.
-In 2014 the City installed a pullout counter top on the first floor to assist people in wheel chairs.
+Accessible counter area provided on first and second floor service windows.
+Staff also are able to assist people who cannot reach the counters with help processing any payments or documents.